yaohua32/Deep-Neural-Operators-for-PDEs/README.md

 ### 3. Stokes Flow with a Cylindrical Obstacle
 Goal: Learn the mapping from in-flow velocity ${\bf u}_0 = (a(x), 0)$ to the pressure field $u(x)$.

-### 4. Inverse Coefficient Problem in Darcy’s Flow
+### 4. Inverse Discontinuity Coefficient in Darcy’s Flow

-We also consider the inverse problem of reconstructing the **piecewise-constant** permeability field $a(x)$ from **sparse, noisy** obserations of $u$.
+We also consider the inverse problem of reconstructing the **piecewise-constant** permeability field $a(x)$ from **sparse, noisy** observations of $u$.
 This problem has important applications in subsurface modeling and medical imaging.

+📌 **Remark**: Due to the challenging nature of this inverse problem, the above DNO frameworks **are unable to solve it except for the Deep Generative Neural Operator (DGNO) method**.
+Therefore, we have only implemented DGNO for this inverse problem.

 ## 🔗 Data Availability
 - **All Physics-aware DNOs** in this repository are trained exclusively using physics information (i.e., **without labeled (a, u) pairs**).